pes18fan/ncal/README.md

 # ncal

-A small terminal program that provides the current Nepali date.
+A small Nepali calendar program in the terminal.

 Still a work-in-progress!